iWinston/typeorm-plus/docs/select-query-builder.md

 }
 ```

-As you can see `leftJoinAndSelect` automatically loaded all of timber's photos.
+As you can see `leftJoinAndSelect` automatically loaded all of Timber's photos.
 The first argument is the relation you want to load and the second argument is an alias you assign to this relation's table.
 You can use this alias anywhere in query builder.
-For example, lets take all timber's photos which aren't removed.
+For example, let's take all Timber's photos which aren't removed.

 ```typescript
 const user = await createQueryBuilder("user")